PROOF THAT ALIEN LIFE EXISTS

 Country Boy and the City Slick

-There once was a country boy, Tom
+There once was a country boy, Tom,

-Who toiled away on a farm.
+a hired hand on a farm.

-He worked all day
+He toiled all day

-And received meager pay,
+and received meager pay

-And then had to sleep in the barn.
+and then had to sleep in the barn.

 So one day Tom packed up his things

-And flew off as if he had wings.
+and flew off as if he had wings.

-“I’ll go to the city”’
+“I’ll go to the city”,

-He said, feeling witty,
+he said, feeling witty,

-“And see what my good luck brings.”
+“and see what my good luck brings”.

 Tom stepped off the train at Main Street

-Dressed up all spiffy and neat.
+dressed up all spiffy and neat.

-His coveralls were white,
+His coveralls were white

-And to make things just right,
+and to make things just right

-He had pressed a pleat in the seat.
+he had pressed a pleat in the seat.

-At the station was a city slick
+By the track was a city slick

-With a simple idea - get rich quick.
+with a simple idea – get rich quick.

-He searched by the track
+He searched by the tack

-For the perfect sap,
+for the perfect sap

-And our own fellow Tom did he pick.
+and our own fellow Tom did he pick.

-“My boy, you can go very far.
+“My boy, you can go very far;

 “I see what a talent you are.